The Curse of Monkey Island: Sales

 The Curse of Monkey Island sold 52,049 copies in the United States by the end of 1997, according to market research firm PC Data.
 Another 40,538 copies were purchased in the country between January 1998 and July 1998, which drew revenues of $1.57 million for the period.
 The game was a success in the German market: Heinrich Lenhardt of PC Gamer US wrote, "[I]f it wasn't for the sales figures in Germany, LucasArts probably wouldn't have bothered" to continue the franchise.
 In the second half of November 1997, Curse debuted at #4 on Media Control's computer game sales charts for the German market.
 It held in the top 10 through January 1998, peaking in third place for the first half of December, and its streak in the top 20 continued through March.
 The game had spent 24 weeks in Media Control's top rankings by the end of May, when it secured 27th place.
 In August 1998, Curse received a "Gold" award from the Verband der Unterhaltungssoftware Deutschland (V.U.D.), indicating sales of at least 100,000 units across Germany, Austria and Switzerland.

 The game remained on shelves by 2001: that year, PC Data reported sales of another 19,552 units in North America.
-Louis Castle of Westwood Studios estimated The Curse of Monkey Island's lifetime sales at 300,000 copies by 2002, while LucasArts' Bill Tiller stated in 2003 that CMI sold over half a million units world wide.
+Louis Castle of Westwood Studios estimated The Curse of Monkey Island's lifetime sales at 300,000 copies by 2002, while LucasArts' Bill Tiller stated in 2003 that CMI sold over half a million units worldwide.
 Tiller recalled total sales between 700,000 and 800,000 copies in 2009.